 You’ve got to have a fun heart-shaped toy in your Valentine’s basket!
 These stackable hearts are a great learning toy for babies, and they even double as a teether.
-Older kids will like this heart-shaped fidget popper (and it comes in a set of three!).
+Older kids will like this mini heart puzzle.
 Or grab this set of 12 mini heart-shaped slinkies.
 My kids both love them!

 My kids also love getting new stuffed animals and little pillows.
-This pink plush bunny is so sweet and soft, and this rose flowerette is the cutest plush toy for Valentine’s Day.
+This Peony bee Mini is so sweet and soft, and this rose flowerlette is the cutest plush toy for Valentine’s Day.
 And this set of heart pillows is adorable.
 Your kids will love them!
 And for your littlest Valentine, this personalized wooden heart teether is the perfect thing.

 5. Special Treat

 I made my kids’ treats extra special by getting personalized heart cookies!
-You can simply order them at a local bakery, or you could always make your own as I did.
+You can order them at a local bakery or make your own, as I did.
 It doesn’t cost much, and it’s more thoughtful than bagged candies.
 But if you’re short on time, we understand.
 These Mother’s Cookies Hugs & Kisses are a kid favorite.
-If you’re looking for something with less sugar, these Valentine pretzels are a great choice!
+These Valentine-shaped pretzels are a great choice if you’re looking for something with less sugar!

 6. Something Practical